josephbowling/Final-Project/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+Welcome to the Time Converter!

+This project is designed to convert a given time reading to an analog display.

+Alternatively, you can use see the system's current time in an analog display.

+To use this project, run the "Main" file, and enter the desired time into the values.
+You must enter something for all three text boxes, so if you want an exact value, use 0.

+Once the time is entered, press the "Convert Time" button, or if the current time is desired, the "Convert Current Time" button.